Moqri/KnowledgeMap/Readme.md

 ( The words are stemmed to improve semantice analysis)
 ![Key words and terms] (marketing_example/marketing.png)

-### Following labels are manually chosen based on the above key words/terms (can be imprved by experts)
+### The following labels are manually chosen based on the above key words/terms (can be imprved by experts)
 ![Clusters labels] (marketing_example/label.png)
 ![Clusters network] (marketing_example/marketing_net.png)